Coregular submanifolds and Poisson submersions: Examples from Lie theory

-Note in the setting of Example \ref{ex : abelian actions} that, for any subspace $B \subset A$, the restricted action is Poisson, but it need not be the case that its orbits $B \cdot x$ are coregular\footnote{For example: $A=\C=M$ with its standard symplectic structure acting by translations, and $B=\R$.}.
-Let us borrow from Symplectic Geometry a useful setting in which orbits are automatically coregular:
+Note in the setting of Example \ref{ex : abelian actions} that, for any subspace $B \subset A$, the restricted action is Poisson, but it need not be the case that its orbits $B \cdot x$ are coregular Poisson-Dirac submanifolds.
+For example, if $A=\C$ acts by translations on $M=\C$ with its standard symplectic structure, orbits of the subgroup $B=\R$ are not Poisson-Dirac.

+Let us borrow from Symplectic Geometry a useful setting in which orbits are automatically coregular Poisson-Dirac submanifolds: